nus-cs1010/2324-s1/docs/guides/exercises.md

 - Test your programs thoroughly.
 We might not give you all the test cases in the programming questions.
 So seeing a `passed` message (meaning your code passed all the given test cases) does not necessarily mean your code is correct.
 You should separately run and test each of your programs with additional test cases.

 - Follow the problem specification exactly.
-Read the problem statement carefully and make sure your code meets the requirement given.
+Read the problem statement carefully and make sure your code meets the requirements given.
 For instance, if the question asks for a function named `compute_area`, then your code MUST contain a function named `compute_area`.
 Any other names (`calculate_area`, `ComputeArea`) are not acceptable.
 If the output requires a single integer to be printed, printing extra text (e.g., `The answer is 5`) is not acceptable.

 - You are encouraged to discuss the programming questions with your friends and learn from each other.
 This process is an important part of the learning experience in CS1010.
 Sharing and learning about _how to solve a problem_ (at the algorithm level) from each other is not plagiarism.
 Copy-pasting of code from others, or _writing the code_ together line-by-line, however, is plagiarism.